kidlalala/AM2302_For_RasPi/README.md

 ### Note:
-I Write a python shell to run it forever, the problem is that there must be one time broken-data after two times data acquisition TT
+I Write a python shell to run it forever